seabeya/tech-stack/go/README.md

 - Initializing a module:

-  > The module path is the root import path for all packages within the module and is usually the URL of the repository where the module is hosted.
+  > The `<module-path>` is the root import path for all packages within the module and is usually the URL of the repository where the module is hosted.

   ```sh
   go mod init <module-path>
   ```

-  > This will generate a `go.mod` file like this:
+  So, running `go mod init github.com/username/project` will generate a `go.mod` file like this:

   ```go
   module github.com/username/project